mlysy/rodeo/docs/examples/tutorial.md

 where $\xx(t) = \big(x^{(0)}(t), x^{(1)}(t), ..., x^{(q)}(t)\big)$ consists of $x(t)$ and its first $q$ derivatives, $\WW$ is a coefficient matrix, and $f(\xx(t), t)$ is typically a nonlinear function.

-**rodeo** implements the probabilistic solver of [Chkrebtii et al (2016)](https://projecteuclid.org/euclid.ba/1473276259).
-This begins by putting a [Gaussian process](https://en.wikipedia.org/wiki/Gaussian_process) prior on the ODE solution, and updating it sequentially as the solver steps through the grid.
+**rodeo** begins by putting a [Gaussian process](https://en.wikipedia.org/wiki/Gaussian_process) prior on the ODE solution, and updating it sequentially as the solver steps through the grid.

 ```{code-cell} ipython3
 import jax